ThePortoGeese/ThePortoGeese/README.md

 ## What about actual work?

-I WAS PART OF THE DEV TEAM OF RETROLVER, THE GREATEST GAME IN EXISTANCE: https://theportogeese.itch.io/retrolver
+I already worked on 3 previous games, mostly for gamejams.
+U can check them out here: https://theportogeese.itch.io/

-Currently working on my 2 games and a small messaging app.
+Currently working on a WW1 2D stealth game.
 If you see a series of private commits that's probably what I was working on.

 I used Dart and flutter to create mobile apps for ISPGAYA.
 I did some applications in C++ and C# for my school.
 Please do not judge me for those :P